pdb-94/miguel/README.md

   <img src="/documentation/MiGUEL_logo.png" alt="drawing" height="200"/>
 </p>

+## Disclaimer
+MiGUEL is continously optimized in terms of handling and outputs.

 ## Introduction
 MiGUEL is a python-based, open-source simulation tool to design, simulate and evaluate the performance of photovoltaic-diesel-hybrid systems.
 MiGUEL is based on a matlab tool developed at the Technische Hochschule Köln ([TH Köln](https://www.th-koeln.de/)).
 In the course of the research project Energy-Self-Sufficiency for Health Facilities in Ghana ([EnerSHelF](https://enershelf.de/)) the matlab tool was transferred to python, revised and additional components were added.
 MiGUEL aims to provide an easy-to-use simulation tool with low entry barriers and comprehensible results.
 Only a basic knowledge of the programming language is needed to use the tool.
 For the system design, simulation and evaluation, only a small number of parameters is needed.
 The simulation can run without data sets provided by the user.